 We have recently published a new article in Molecular Psychiatry where we describe the role of the Glucocorticoid Receptor in the regulation of adult hippocampal neurogenesis and fear-motivated behavior:

-We were amongst the six finalist of the 2012's version of the Amsterdam Science Innovation Award (AMSIA).
-The AMSIA is a competition between researchers and students from the University of Amsterdam (UvA), the Academic Medical Centre (AMC), the Amsterdam Technical Highschool (HvA) and other research Institutes with innovative, originale and applicable ideas.
+We were amongst the six finalists of the 2012's version of the Amsterdam Science Innovation Award (AMSIA).
+The AMSIA is a competition between researchers and students from the University of Amsterdam (UvA), the Academic Medical Centre (AMC), the Amsterdam Technical Highschool (HvA) and other research Institutes with innovative, original and applicable ideas.
 We were honored to receive the Public's Award for the project "Modular Proteins as innovative non-viral vectors for gene therapy".
 This project is a collaboration between the Fitzsimons' Lab and The Institute of Biotechnology and Biomedicine, Networking Centre on Bioengineering, Biomaterials and Nanomedicine, University of Barcelona, Spain.

 Neural stem cells, hormones and microRNAs

 Experiments at the laboratory are aimed at understanding the role of microRNAs and hormones in the generation of new neurons in the hippocampus.
 In doing so,we focus our work inutilizing RNA interference (RNAi) as a tool to study and treating neurologic diseases, such as epilepsy, depression and others, that may be related to chronic alterations in hippocampal neurogenesis.